BlessingRuth/LITA-Customer-Data/README.md

 ### Excel Analysis
 ---
 - Subscription trend: Pivot table was used to find subscription pattern by summarizing Subscription start by count of canceled,Region by count of Subscription type, count of subscriber for each subscription type.
-- New Columns( Subscription duration): Calculated the time difference between subscription start and subscription end for each subscriber.Average subscription duration.
+- New Columns( Subscription duration): Calculated the time difference between subscription start and subscription end for each subscriber.which was gotten Average subscription duration.
 - Revenue and loss:To get an insight of revenue made overtime and loss incurred.
 Region by sum of revenue, Subscription type by count of canceled,subscription type by total sum of revenue.
 - The most popular subscription type was gotten by analyzing the sum of revenue gotten from each subscription type and the by count of the subscription types scubscribed to.